alexandrainst/danlp/README.md

 The DaNLP package allows you to download and preprocess datasets.
 You can read about the datasets [here](/docs/datasets.md).

 ## Examples
 You will find examples and tutorials [here](/examples) that shows how to use NLP in Danish.
-We will also provide some real cases of how NLP is applied in Danish companies.
+This project keeps a Danish written [blog](https://medium.com/danlp) on medium where we write about Danish NLP, and in time we will also provide some real cases of how NLP is applied in Danish companies.

 ## How do I contribute?